Marti-lp/presentations/README.md

 - **Audience:** General

 An overview of social engineering from its origins to present-day attacks.
 The talk looks at well-known cases, the principles behind social engineering, and how human behavior plays a central role in techniques like phishing.
+Recording available [here](https://youtu.be/f6eI7sazFv0?si=UxcebyAI2KRHXZWY)

 ---